 You need to explicitly state the action you’re looking for them to take.
 If it’s a big ask, work your way into it by delivering value to them first.

 Use formatting to your advantage to break out more complex requests into easy steps or questions.
 (Think: a short call-to-action statement followed by bullets or a numbered list).

-Here’s a Mail Merge example that won me a 70% reply rate:
+Here’s a Campaign example that won me a 70% reply rate:

 3. Research to tailor your email

 (Skip this step if they already know and trust you.)

 You have your motivations for writing your business email, but they’ll have their own for replying (or not).
 To get their attention and convince them that you’re worthy of their time, build their trust.

 Why should your recipient care?
 What value can you deliver to them?

 - Find a personal or company interest to complement them on.

 - Show them how similar you are with a point of connection (could be as personal as where you went to school or as formal as them having needs in their role and your business delivering on those needs).
 We relate most to people we have a connection to.

 - Draw the point of similarity back to your reason for reaching out.
 (Hint: if you’re having a hard time finding something you share, use one of their interests to make an analogy to your reason for reaching out — see examples 1-3 here).